-Alameda County Environmental Health (ACEH) provides regulatory oversight for investigation and cleanup for the following:
+Alameda County Department of Environmental Health provides regulatory oversight for investigation and cleanup for the following:

 - LUFT (Leaking Underground Fuel Tanks) sites are those sites that have or had leaking underground fuel tanks.